-This half term we are exploring the Christian Values of 'courage' in our Collective Worships and our reflection areas in the classrooms.
+We exploring the Christian Values in our Collective Worships and our reflection areas in the classrooms.
 The children develop their understanding of a different Christian value every half term, thinking of Bible stories linked to the theme.
-As parents and teachers, our examples of courage are critical for our children because they watch not only the media but they are also watching us!
+As parents and teachers, our example is critical for our children because they watch not only the media but they are also watching us!

 The local Benefice News Click Here

 In England and Wales Parents have the statutory right under Section 71 of the School Standards and Framework Act 1998 to withdraw their children from RE lessons and acts of Collective Worship at all maintained schools, including faith schools.
 Parents are not obliged to give a reason for requesting withdrawal.

 The parental right to withdraw a child should be freely exercisable and the school will give effect to any such request.